Vijay-Nirmal/Helpers/Software Architeacture/CheckList.md

 ## Rest API Definition

+- [ ] Sequence Diagram will be very usefull to start
 - [ ] Identifying Entites
 - [ ] Mapping Entities to URIs
 - [ ] Defining Resource's Representation (Structure of Object)